Freshman Orientation Frequently Asked Questions

 Dress is casual.
 We will be indoors and outdoors; don’t forget to bring an umbrella if rain is in the forecast!
 Some rooms are cooler than others, so dress accordingly.

-We offer an optional Family Orientation ($50 per participant).
-Guests are limited to four per student.
+We offer an optional Family Orientation ($40 per participant).
 The family program is one day that runs concurrent with the first day of the student session.
-You can meet up during lunch and dinner.
+You can meet up during lunch and the campus resource fair.
 Register your guests for Family Orientation in your New Cards Gateway.

 Please make arrangements with your employer.
 We can provide documentation that you attended or plan to attend orientation.

-Orientation programming will end at approximately 1:00 p.m. on the second day of your session, followed by academic advising, course enrollment, and time to take care of business on campus.
+Students can expect to leave campus as early as 1:30 pm ET on day 2 of their session, or as late as 5:00 if there are business items they would like to take care of before leaving.
 All students should be checked out of their residence hall room by 5:00 pm ET on the second day of their session.

-You may register two guests for Family Orientation, but it is only recommended for family members or support people.
-Family Orientation is $50 per participant and is a one day program that runs concurrent with the first day of the student session.
-Student and Family Orientation are two entirely separate programs, and students can see their family member(s) at lunch and dinner.
+You may register guests for Family Orientation, but it is only recommended for family members or support people.
+Family Orientation is $40 per participant and is a one day program that runs concurrent with the first day of the student session.
+Student and Family Orientation are two entirely separate programs, and students can see their family member(s) at lunch during the campus resource fair.
 Register your guests for Family Orientation in your New Cards Gateway.

 It is important that students are admitted to the correct major before registering for their orientation session to ensure they have access to sessions designated for their major.
 If you would like to request a major change, please complete the Major Change Request Form.
 Login with your New Cards Gateway login credentials.

 No, due to FERPA regulations parents cannot attend advising with their student.
-You will meet with professional staff to ensure that you make an appropriate schedule.
+Our academic advising professional staff will ensure you have the right schedule for your major.

-Results from some AP exams won’t be available until after Orientation; however, please bring a list of classes you have taken with you to your orientation session.
-Your academic advisor will help you plan an appropriate schedule.
-Contact your advisor after orientation upon receipt of your scores if any changes are necessary.
+Results from some AP exams won’t be available until after Orientation.
+Contact your advisor after orientation upon receipt of your scores if any changes to your fall schedule are necessary.
 For information regarding ordering test credit results, click here.

 Please visit our student financial aid website for detailed information regarding various financial aid resources.